 By Linda Schmid

 Businesses can be started for a number of different reasons, perhaps a lifelong passion, someone’s desire to be their own boss, or maybe a gap in the market that needs filling.
-Legacy Building Solutions’ began as the result of the latter reason.
+Legacy Building Supply’ began as the result of the latter reason.

 Marion Herschberger had worked in manufacturing, building overhead doors, and as a contractor building houses and pole barns.
 In early 2020 he and a partner realized that locally there was only one roll-formed panel producer and their service left a bit to be desired.
 In June of 2020 they purchased Steel Star and operated out of that location for a year and a half.
 In June 2021, work began on their new facility on the main road just outside of Arthur, Illinois.
 They moved to the new location on February 7, 2022.